Who are the DWG?

 Timeline: September 2016 - August 2018

-Outline: This project will allow the DWG to develop its corporate governance and business delivery structure, coordinate its activities with other Dieback management organisations, implement a new revitalised communication plan, build the capacity of project partners and other stakeholder in undertaking Phytophthora Dieback management, roll out of the DWG Green Card training program and expand its education programs.
+Outline: This project will allow the DWG to develop its corporate governance and business delivery structure, coordinate its activities with other Dieback management organisations, implement a new revitalised communication plan, build the capacity of project partners and other stakeholder in undertaking Phytophthora Dieback management, roll out of the DWG Green Card training program and expand its education program.

 - Birdlife Australia